tokkonopapa/WordPress-IP-Geo-Block/README.md

 ### Installation

 1. Upload `post-geo-block` directory to your plugins directory.
-2. Activate the plugin on the Plugin dashboard
+2. Activate the plugin on the Plugin dashboard.

 #### Settings